Top 3 Meme Stocks List for Your Portfolio

-A large portion of these spikes are caused by Reddit forum WallStreetBets.
+A large portion of these spikes are caused by the Reddit forum WallStreetBets.
 And it’s common for retail investors on these platforms to target stocks that are heavily shorted.
-They look for stocks with high short percentage of float and look to create “short squeezes” in the process.
-A “short squeeze” situation can create fast upward movement in a stocks price, as investors who were short look to cover their short positions.
+They look for stocks with high short percentage of float and look to create short squeezes in the process.
+A short squeeze situation can create fast upward movement in a stocks price, as investors look to cover their short positions.

 In a thread on the WallStreetBets subreddit, one user explained the meme stock cycle as:

 - Early Adopter Phase: Investors who believe a particular stock is undervalued and begin to buy in large quantities.
 This causes the stock’s price to increase slowly.